How to date Tatsumi Shimura's woodblock prints

 70 71, 39, and 88, respectively), and were numbered in pencil on a red circular seal K.

-Prints featured in The Female Image: 20th Century Prints of Japanese Beauties (Newland et al. 2000) are the open posthumous edition and the book's titles do not match titles embossed on actual prints.
+Prints featured in The Female Image: 20th Century Prints of Japanese Beauties (Newland et al. 2000) were the open edition and the book's titles do not match titles embossed on actual prints.
+Prints featured in Women of Shin Hanga: Judith and Joseph Barker Collection (ed.
+Hockley 2013) were the open edition.

 How to date later Tatsumi Shimura prints